Central algorithms for accurately predicting non classical non-linear waves in Dense Gases over simple geometries: Governing equations and Numerical Models

-These governing equations are solved using a cell entered finite volume method with cell integral averages defined as \eqref{averageU}.
-The finite volume update formula for Euler equations is given by \eqref{1DEulerupdate} with interface flux evaluated as in \eqref{interfaceflux1}.
+The governing equations are solved using a cell centered finite volume method with cell integral averages defined as in \eqref{averageU}.
+For the sake of simplicity, the discretization strategies are explained for 1D case in the following.
+The finite volume update formula for Euler equations is given by \eqref{1DEulerupdate} with interface flux evaluated as in \eqref{interfaceflux1}

 where the first term on the right hand side is an average flux from the left (L) and the right (R) states and $\Delta F_{num}$ is a flux difference representing numerical diffusion.
-The numerical diffusion flux can be written as \eqref{DiffusionFlux}
+The numerical diffusion flux can be written as in \eqref{DiffusionFlux}

-where $\alpha_{\mathrm{I}}$ coefficient of numerical diffusion.
+where $\alpha_{\mathrm{I}}$ coefficient of numerical diffusion $d_I$.
 Most of the numerical methods differ in the way this coefficient is determined.
-In the present work, $\alpha_{\mathrm{I}}$, is obtained by algorithms like MOVERS \cite{Jaisankar_SVRRao}, RICCA and MOVERS+ \cite{rkolluru}.
+In the present work, $\alpha_{\mathrm{I}}$, is obtained by algorithms RICCA and MOVERS+ \cite{Ramesh_FP},\cite{rkolluru}.
 The details of these algorithms are explained in the following sections.